fukien/carrot/README.md

 # CarrotSQL

 A simple implementation of database system.

-Please debug the code on Linux and code::blocks16.01.
+Recommended debuging the code on Linux and code::blocks16.01.